 Conclusion

-The days of “cheap” sponsorship are over.
-Employers must now treat visa sponsorship as a premium route for high-value talent.
-The strategy of using sponsorship to fill lower-mid level vacancies is no longer mathematically viable for most businesses.
+The phased increases from £26,200 to £38,700 (April 2024) and then to £41,700 (2025) have fundamentally altered the economics of visa sponsorship.
+Employers now treat sponsorship as a premium route reserved for high-value talent, and the strategy of using it to fill lower-to-mid level vacancies is no longer viable for most businesses.